CAAPIM/Tutorials/azure-ad-integration/README.md

 **TIP 01:** Always turn on 'Show Comments' and 'Show Assertion Numbers' to see additional information in the policies

-**TIP 02:** The api **/azure/ad/authorize/redirect** is the one doing the most interesting things including JWT validation First, have a look what has been installed:
+**TIP 02:** The api **/azure/ad/authorize/redirect** is the one doing the most interesting things including JWT validation

+Have a look what has been installed, browse a little bit:

 - In the lower left window you can find the folder **Azure Active Directory Integration**
 - Tasks -> Certificates, Keys and Secrets -> Manage Certificates